Rangoli borders - doorways kolam

 Now through some images as examples we can see how borders can be useful not only for decorating the vasalpadi but also a kolam.
 By drawing a border around a kolam the kolam becomes even more attractive.

-The next kolam has may layers of borders.
+The kolam below has many layers of borders.
 The first border in green and white around the orange paisley designs and then another paisley border above and around the smaller paisley designs.
 Finally one side of the outer paisleys decorated as shown.

 rangoli-paisley-design-7.jpg